The Best Metal Wallets 2020 [Buyers Guide]

 – Weight: 5oz

 Coming in at a price tag of $109.00 the M1 Maverick is by no means cheap.
 But it does excel in its functionality compared to most metal wallets along with an amazing design.
-For more information on the Maverick wallet visit the Dango website here.
+For more information on the Maverick wallet visit the Dango website using the link below.

 Elegant and minimal.
 The Ridge Wallet is probably one of the most well-known metal wallets on the market today.
 The Ridge is simple in its design using two places to secure your cards together.
 The Ridge also comes with a money